 Global Learning for Sense of Belonging

-The objectives of the GloBe are:
+The objectives of the GloBe were:

 to deepen and broaden the scope of day-to-day work of school principals towards pedagogical and shared leadership